catnekaise/catnekaise.github.io/content/github-actions-abac-aws/detailed-explanation.md

 ### sts:TagSession
 As soon a single claim is mapped in an Identity Pool, `sts:TagSession` must be added as an `Action` in the trust policy.
 Failing to add this will result in failure to assume this role.

-### cognito-identity:GetCredentialsForIdentity
+### Service-Linked Role

-This permission is attached to the role created when selecting `New IAM Role` during Identity Pool creation in the AWS Console.
+- When using the AWS Console to create a Cognito Identity Pool and selecting `New IAM Role`, the role becomes service-linked and will have an ARN like `arn:aws:iam::111111111111:role/service-role/GhaCognito`.
+  - The service-linked role will be granted `cognito-identity:GetCredentialsForIdentity` for `*` resources.
 In the context of GitHub Actions getting credentials, the role does not need this permission.
+- It's not required that roles assumed via Cognito Identity exist under the role path service-roles.

 ### cognito-identity.amazonaws.com:amr
 > https://docs.aws.amazon.com/cognito/latest/developerguide/role-trust-and-permissions.html